Lindisfarne Gospels Pilgrimage Reflection PowerPoint

 Please click here for information about how to order and purchase.

-There will be a special concert to conclude the pilgrimage at St Mary's Church on Lindisfarne at 7.30 pm on Saturday 24 September.
+There was a special concert to conclude the pilgrimage at St Mary's Church on Lindisfarne at 7.30 pm on Saturday 24 September.
 Alana Levandoski is a contemplative folk songwriter from Canada and a graduate of Richard Rohr’s Living School for Action and Contemplation.
-The distinguished poet Malcolm Guite will also be taking part.
+The distinguished poet Malcolm Guite also took part.
 More information is available here.

 What we can offer schools and youth groups